paulscherrerinstitute/wica-http/README.md

 # How it Works

 The principle of operation is as follows.
 The Wica JS library module is loaded after the rest of the webpage.
-The library scans the rest of the document for elements whose 'data-wica-channel-name' attribute indicates an interest in some Wica channel.
-The library then communicates the channels of interest to the Wica REST Server which initiates monitoring of the associated data sources and the streaming back of channel metadata and value information to the frontend.
+The library scans the document from which it was loaded for elements whose 'data-wica-channel-name' attribute is set, which is taken to indicate that the element is "wica-aware".
+The library then communicates the channel names associated with all wica-aware elemments to the Wica REST Server which initiates monitoring of the associated data sources and the streaming back of channel metadata and value information to the frontend.

 In response to the received event stream the Wica JS library module then updates the following attributes of each wica-aware html element: